-Angela Merkel Set To Win 4th Term; Right-Wing Party Gains Ground, Exit Polls Say
+Angela Merkel Wins Mandate For 4th Term; Right-Wing Party Nabs Seats In Parliament

 The party leader is former European Parliament President Martin Schulz, who had hoped to replace Merkel and ran on a social justice platform aimed at easing income disparity and improving social benefits and education.
 The center-left party was a junior partner in Merkel's most recent government, but both sides are lukewarm about joining forces again.

-The libertarian FDP, the Greens and The Left party — the latter is the successor to the East German communists — also appeared to have cleared the 5 percent vote threshold to enter parliament.
+The business-friendly FDP, which some analysts say drew voters away from Merkel, the Greens and The Left Party – the latter is the successor to the East German communists — also have cleared the 5 percent vote threshold to enter parliament.

 Voter turnout Sunday was estimated to be about 75 percent compared to 71.5 percent who cast ballots in the last German federal elections four years ago.